Constructivism (art): Legacy

 The sculpture Toroa (1989) by Peter Nicholls in Dunedin, New Zealand shows the influence of constructivism.

 A number of Constructivists would teach or lecture at the Bauhaus schools in Germany, and some of the VKhUTEMAS teaching methods were adopted and developed there.
 Gabo established a version of Constructivism in England during the 1930s and 1940s that was adopted by architects, designers and artists after World War I (see Victor Pasmore), and John McHale.
 Joaquín Torres García and Manuel Rendón were instrumental in spreading Constructivism throughout Europe and Latin America.
 Constructivism had an effect on the modern masters of Latin America such as: Carlos Mérida, Enrique Tábara, Aníbal Villacís, Édgar Negret, Theo Constanté, Oswaldo Viteri, Estuardo Maldonado, Luis Molinari, Carlos Catasse, João Batista Vilanova Artigas and Oscar Niemeyer, to name just a few.
 There have also been disciples in Australia, the painter George Johnson being the best known.
 In New Zealand, the sculptures of Peter Nicholls show the influence of constructivism.

 In the 1980s graphic designer Neville Brody used styles based on Constructivist posters that initiated a revival of popular interest.
 Also during the 1980s designer Ian Anderson founded The Designers Republic, a successful and influential design company which used constructivist principles.

+Contemporary art commentary has also discussed Russian Constructivism's geometric and functional aesthetic in relation to Configuratism, using Alexander Rodchenko's work as a point of reference.